Perfluorocarbon emulsions: Oxygen therapeutics

 Other perfluorocarbon emulsions have been tested as oxygen therapeutics.
 When perfluorocarbons are exposed to high concentrations of oxygen, large amounts of oxygen dissolve into the perfluorocarbons.
 If the perfluorocarbon/oxygen solution is then exposed to a low oxygen environment, then oxygen diffuses out of the solution.
 Three different approaches sought to utilize this characteristic to improve oxygen delivery to tissue.

 Early perfluorocarbon emulsions for oxygen delivery were developed as blood substitutes.
 They used large-molecule perfluorocarbons with boiling points higher than body temperature which were formed into liquid emulsion droplets.
 The emulsions were injected intravenously and circulated through the bloodstream, and the droplets picked up oxygen when passing through the lungs and offloaded oxygen when passing through the capillaries in other tissues.
 The primary form of excretion of the perfluorocarbon was through the reticulo-endothelial system - the droplets would remain in the bloodstream until they were recognized by the immune system, would be taken up by phagocytes, and broken down thereby releasing the perfluorocarbon molecules which eventually pass through the lungs and be exhaled.
 These high boiling point perfluorocarbons typically had half-lives measured in hours or days.
-Relatively large doses were required and the and could have side effects including pneumonia.
+Relatively large doses were required, but such doses could have side effects including pneumonia.
 Despite these challenges, Fluosol-DA was approved by the FDA and was marketed as a blood substitute in the United States from 1989 through 1994 when it was withdrawn from the market due to poor sales.
 Perftoran was approved in the Soviet Union in 1994 and remained in limited use in Russia at least as late as 2019.

 The second approach to oxygen delivery tested a perfluorocarbon emulsion not as a blood substitute, but rather as a cerebrospinal fluid (CSF) substitute.
 In order to increase oxygen delivery to the brains of patients that had reduced blood flow due to acute ischemic stroke, artificial CSF mixed with pre-oxygenated perfluorocarbon emulsion was continuously added into the skull by a ventricular catheter while CSF was continuously removed by a lumbar catheter.
 Animal studies in cats with acute ischemic stroke showed very strong results, so a clinical trial in four humans was conducted.
 All four patients survived for 30 days to 2 years before dying of other causes.
 Enrollment in the trial was slow however, which caused the funding for the project to be cut.